JanaRubiano/Repo-4/README.md

 <img width="296" alt="Screenshot_20230226_193403" src="https://user-images.githubusercontent.com/124604730/221447380-1a0e80db-fe74-44d8-ad74-8c4e51256d7c.png">

 P.D.
-I'am sorry not to upload the pseudocode nor flowchart in english, I realised late it was a good idea to write this repo in english.
+I'am sorry not to upload the pseudocode nor flowcharts in english, I realised late it was a good idea to write this repo in english.